gvsurenderreddy/TrustfileTestConnector/MicroServiceAPI.md

 }
 ```

-This call returns an iframe to complete the authentication with the host system.
-The iframe is rendered in the DataSource management view of Trustfile.
+Response will be rendored in a popup iframe to handle oAuth or other authentication mechanism.
+After the authentication is complete, redirect to the provided redirect_uri

-#### PUT /datasources/:Company2TFToken
+#### PUT /datasources/:company_2_tf_token
 ```
 {
 	"enabled": false,